VerdommeMan/OT-AM/docs/mkdocs/docs/API.md

 ### module.addTrackedObject({==Instance==} object, {==String==} objectkey, {==Vector3==} size) {==void==}
 Object can be any instance that you want to track as long as it has a CFrame/Position property or it is a Model/Tool.
 Objectkey is they key used to store the TrackedObject, it must be unique or it will throw an error.
 Objectkey is also the key that will be returned as parameter in the function connected to onLeave/onEnter events.

-Objectkey and size are optional arguments, if objectkey isnt given then it will use object as objectkey. (#TODO: Size)
+Objectkey and size are optional arguments, if objectkey isnt given then it will use object as objectkey.
+If an object doest not contain a Size then you can manually add a size if you want to have support for FCP.

 ### module.setTrackedObject({==Instance==} object, {==String==} objectkey, {==Vector3==} size) {==void==}
 Same as `module.addTrackedObject` but this function wont throw an error if the objectkey isnt unique.
 It will just overwrite the previous value.